-Traveling through the Yucatan peninsula there are certain customs, details and ways that are likely to surprise you.
-Every culture and region has details that attract your attention, as a foreigner I assure you that it is an endless journey to live integrated in another culture.
-We love that 😊
+Traveling through the Yucatan peninsula there are certain customs, details and manners that are likely to surprise you.
+Every culture and region has details that attract your attention, as a foreigner I assure you that it is an endless journey to live integrated into another culture.
+We love that?

 When you travel through the Yucatan Peninsula, several things may surprise you, either as a foreigner or if you come from another part of the country.
 The Peninsula is a world apart in certain customs, a Mexican stamp with deep Mayan roots.
 Here are some of those lived in your own skin as a stranger to the customs of this land.

 12 CURIOSITIES THAT WILL SURPRISE YOU WHEN TRAVELING THROUGH THE YUCATAN PENINSULA